 Musicians have unique needs when it comes to hearing protection.
-They need to protect their hearing, but they also need to be able to hear their own music clearly, as well as hear other musicians’ music and voices while performing.
+While need to protect their hearing from loud music, they also need to be able to hear their own music clearly, as well as hear other musicians’ music and voices while they are performing.

 Musician’s Ear Plugs

 Musician’s earplugs come in custom and non-custom options.
 Ready-fit musician earplugs can reduce sound levels by approximately 20 dB, which is enough to reduce harmful sounds without distorting speech or music.
 These types of earplugs are fitted deeply in the ear canal in order to allow the device a tight seal within the bony portion of the ear canal.
 This deep fit reduces occlusion effect, a hollow or boomy sound in the musician’s own voice that is sometimes experienced with low-quality ear plugs.
 Deep-fitting earmolds are popular with musicians because of the superior quality of sound they allow while practicing and performing.

 Musician’s earplugs are not just for musicians.
 They are also a popular hearing protection option for:

 - Sound crews

 - Band teachers

 - Airline personnel

 - Medical professionals